 Porthcawl Regeneration

-LARGEST AND MOST UP-TO-DATE INDEPENDENT SURVEY RESULTS: 75% REJECT The Current Plan
+LARGEST AND MOST UP-TO-DATE INDEPENDENT SURVEY RESULTS: 75% REJECT The Current Plan *DATA TAKEN FROM SURVEY OF 812 LOCAL PEOPLE

 The Housing Verdict